Canon 1D vs Nikon D600

 The Nikon D600 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1D writes its imaging data to Compact Flash cards, while the D600 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D600 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 Connectivity comparison: Canon 1D vs Nikon D600